Black Bird (Basilières novel)

-Black Bird is a 2003 novel by Michel Basilières first published by Knopf Canada.
+Black Bird is a 2003 novel by Canadian writer Michel Basilières, first published by Knopf Canada.
 Set in Montreal during a time that resembles the October Crisis, the novel centres on the Desouche household, where both English and French members live together in squalor.
 It was a Globe and Mail Best Book of the Year, and gained praise with critics across Canada.

 Plot summary

 Grandfather Desouche, a pessimistic old French Montrealer, makes a living by digging bodies out of their graves and selling the embalmed corpses to a doctor who uses them for medical experiments.
 When the winter comes, the frozen ground forces Grandfather and Uncle to retire for the season.
 Grandfather, after his wife's death, has taken to hating his neighbors and indulging in food and drink.
 Grandfather decides to marry Aline Souris, a spinster who cares for her widower father.
 She becomes the woman of the house, caring for the house and for Grandfather.
 Aline realizes that Grandfather tricked her into marrying him in order to have someone to take care of him.

 Granddaughter Marie Desouche, a leading member of the Front de libération du Québec, is abhorred by her family's Anglo-ism.
 Her boyfriend Hubert is the leader of their cell.
 Her brother Jean-Baptiste, a quiet romantic poet, opposes his sister's burning idealism, and spends most of his time reading and writing.
 One night, after planting a bomb next to a crowded restaurant, Marie comes home to find a police car outside her house and is immediately alarmed.
 She forces her brother to be her alibi, insinuating that they were having sex.
 It turns out the police were there to inform their Mother of the death of her father, Angus, who was killed by Marie's bomb.
 Mother is destroyed by this news, and enters a coma-like state.
 Marie leaves to live with Hubert.

 Recognizing her marriage to Grandfather as a sham, Aline moves into Marie's vacated room.
 She becomes attached to his pet crow, which she names "Grace".
 Grandfather gradually comes to hate the crow as his wife gains affection for it.
 Eventually Grace attacks Grandfather and scratches out one of his eyes.
 Dr. Hyde becomes depressed at his mother's condition.
 Her friends, Mrs. Harrison and Mrs. Pangloss, come every week to visit hoping she will recover.
 She, however, cannot hear a word they are saying when they try to speak to her.
 Grandfather becomes increasingly frustrated with his new handicap, a missing eye, but realizes that it is an excuse to be bed-ridden and have Aline wait on him hand and foot.